Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

-# Coinbase,  a company with a mission to create an open financial system for the world using blockchain technology
+# Coinbase,  a company with a mission to create an open financial system for the world using Blockchain technology.
 ![alt text](./images/coinbase1.png)

 __________